jpsutton/logporter/README.md

 ![](/img/logporter.jpg)

+> [!NOTE]
+> On average, CPU consumption is 20 times lower and memory consumption is 10 times lower in the basic metrics mode (including IOps and uptime) compared to `cAdvisor`.

 ## Why collect log counts?

 - Monitor the frequency and number of errors in logs using a custom query.